IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   * `security_groups` - (Optional, list) Comma separated IDs of security groups.
   * `allow_ip_spoofing` - (Optional, bool) Indicates whether IP spoofing is allowed on this interface.
 If false, IP spoofing is prevented on this interface.
 If true, IP spoofing is allowed on this interface.
 * `volumes` - (Optional, list) Comma separated IDs of volumes.
-* `auto_delete_volume` - (Optional, bool) If set to true, automatically deletes volumes attached to the instance.
-**Note** Setting this argument may bring some inconsistency in volume resources since the volumes will be destroyed along with instances.
 * `user_data` - (Optional, string) User data to transfer to the server instance.
 * `resource_group` - (Optional, Forces new resource, string) The resource group ID for this instance.
 * `tags` - (Optional, array of strings) Tags associated with the instance.